PatrickBaus/tinkerforge_async/README.md

 # TinkerforgeAsync
 This is a reimplementation of the Tinkerforge Python bindings ([original Python bindings](https://www.tinkerforge.com/en/doc/Software/API_Bindings_Python.html)) using Python 3 asyncio.
 The original bindings used threads to manage the blocking operations.
 A much cleaner implementation can be done using the *await* syntax from asyncio.

+**Note: This API implementation is not an official Tinkerforge implementation.
+I am in no way affiliated with the Tinkerforge GmbH.
+Use at your own risk.
+If you find any bugs, please report them.**

 # Supported Bricks/Bricklets
 |Brick|Supported|Tested|Comments|